Software and System Setup

 ---|---|

-A non-volatile memory express (NVMe) solid-state drive (SSD) using 8 threads | 60 minutes |
+A non-volatile memory express (NVMe) solid-state drive (SSD) that uses 8 threads | 60 minutes |

-An NVMe SSD using 20 threads | 30 minutes |
+An NVMe SSD that uses 20 threads | 30 minutes |

 An Amazon m5.12xlarge EC2 instance with 48 virtual CPUs and onboard SSD storage | < 30 minutes |